-The Committee convenes regular meetings, host events and otherwise provides support and leadership for AABA's public interest community.
-The Committee also assists the AABA Board in making recommendations, formulating strategy, and acting on issues that affect the civil and legal rights of the Asian American community.
+The Civil Rights Committee (CRC) assists the AABA Board in making recommendations, formulating strategy, and acting on issues that affect the civil and legal rights of the Asian- American community.

-Founded in 2013, the AABA LGBT Committee provides all AABA members with: (1) opportunities and tools to address specific challenges that Asian-American LGBT law students, attorneys, and judges experience in the legal profession; (2) professional and personal development support; (3) a community that allows for meaningful connections; and (4) support to increase representation of Asian-American LGBT members in senior and leadership positions in the legal profession.
+Founded in 2013, the LGBTQ Committee provides all AABA members with: (1) opportunities and tools to address specific challenges that Asian-American LGBTQ law students, attorneys, and judges experience in the legal profession; (2) professional and personal development support; (3) a community that allows for meaningful connections; and (4) support to increase representation of Asian-American LGBTQ members in senior and leadership positions in the legal profession.

-The Committee publishes articles with information of interest to members including features about attorneys and judges, articles about legal issues and events that affect the Asian American community, and reports about developments on the state and national levels.
+The Newsletter Committee acts as the voice of AABA by publishing information of interest to AABA members, articles about legal issues and events that affect the Asian-American community, and reports about legal developments affecting the APA community on the state and national levels.
 To see past AABA newsletters, please go to our Newsletter page.